David Moyes: Kurt Zouma starting in West Ham's match against Watford not impacted by cat video

 Zouma was condemned by his club, the RSPCA and other animal welfare groups after a disturbing video emerged of him hitting, dropping, and kicking his pet across his kitchen floor on Monday.

-The 27-year-old Frenchman issued an apology but Essex Police have since confirmed "urgent enquiries" are underway in conjunction with the RSPCA.
+The 27-year-old France international issued an apology but Essex Police have since confirmed "urgent enquiries" are underway in conjunction with the RSPCA.

+It was disheartening to learn that the player Kurt Zouma was part of the starting line in West Ham United’s game tonight.
+As we wait for further information from WHU, we will be evaluating our relationship and sponsorship with the club.— Experience Kissimmee (@Kissimmee) February 8, 2022

-Yet despite the widespread outrage and revulsion towards the video, boss Moyes controversially stuck with Zouma, naming him in the Hammers' starting line-up for Tuesday's Premier League match against Watford at the London Stadium.
+There was widespread outrage and revulsion towards the video - and Experience Kissimmee, one of the club's sponsors, has said it is "evaluating" its ongoing relationship with the club - but boss Moyes controversially stuck with Zouma, naming him in the Hammers' starting line-up for Tuesday's Premier League match against Watford at the London Stadium.

+- Jarrod Bowen edges West Ham past Watford as Kurt Zouma plays full match

+- 'I'm deeply sorry' - Kurt Zouma apologises after kicking his cat

 Tonight's line-up.@betway | #WHUWAT pic.twitter.com/viuaFuO23O— West Ham United (@WestHam) February 8, 2022